ranzeet013/Machine_Learnings_Deep_Learnings/README.md

 ## Usage

 Explore the provided files to gain insights into different machine learning analyses and techniques.
-Each algorithm serves a specific purpose, offering valuable resources for understanding and applying these methodologies in your projects.
+Each algorithm serves a specific purpose, offering valuable resources for understanding and applying these methodologies in my projects.